AljoschaMeyer/react-firebase-social-logins/README.md

 A react component for quick firebase social 0Auth login.
 Pass a firebase ref to the component, and it handles login for the supported third-party providers.

 ## Live demo
-See [here](http://AljoschaMeyer.github.io/react-firebase-social-logins/) for a minimal example app where you can do nothing but logging in (and out).
+See [here](http://AljoschaMeyer.github.io/react-firebase-social-logins/) for an example app where you can do nothing but logging in (and out).

 Code for the demo is [here](https://github.com/AljoschaMeyer/react-firebase-social-logins/blob/master/example/src/example.js).